 Once a user has selected a template and built an email sequence, it can be automated, freeing up more time for other tasks and ensuring that important leads never fall through the cracks.
 User emails can then be tracked for opens, click-throughs, and downloads.
 Uses can also score leads and predict the likelihood of them becoming customers, based on historical data.

 All in all, HubSpot is great for companies who want a full package.
-If you’re looking for one solution to handle your website analytics, manage your blog, organize your contacts, and send emails, HubSpot is a solid choice, though the cost could be a deal-breaker for growing companies.
+If you're looking for one solution to handle your website analytics, manage your blog, organize your contacts, and send emails, HubSpot is a solid choice, though the cost could be a deal-breaker for growing companies.

 If Nutshell caught your eye, we encourage you to start a free trial.
-You’ll be able to explore our award-winning platform for 14 days and discover if it’s the right fit for your company.
-If it is, our monthly plans with email communication features start at just $19 per user per month, making Nutshell both a powerful and affordable option.
+You'll be able to explore our award-winning platform for 14 days and discover if it's the right fit for your company.
+If it is, our Nutshell Sales plans with email communication features start at just $27 per user per month, making Nutshell both a powerful and affordable option.